-- (6.2) For the purposes of subsection (6.1), the assessor or the Audit and Practice Review Committee may specify time periods within which the individual Registrant must comply. [(6.2) added 2023-05-01] - (6.3) If an individual Registrant fails to comply with subsection (6), the individual Registrant's registration must be suspended.
+(6.2) For the purposes of subsection (6.1), the assessor or the Audit and Practice Review Committee may specify time periods within which the individual Registrant must comply.

+(6.3) If an individual Registrant fails to comply with subsection (6), the individual Registrant's registration must be suspended.